 THE SPECIAL GUESTS

 Once again, you have many familiar great guests on the album.
 There are vocalists with whom you’ve worked in the past like Geoff Tate, Michael Kiske, Hansi Kürsch, Jørn Lande, Bob Catley, and Ronnie Atkins.
 But also a couple of new and really surprising names like Mille Metrozza.
-Stylistically, he’s really completely different to any singer’s you’ve worked before and him you’re exploring completely new areas.
-Is this something you will and or want to do more in the future, I mean, do you always want to expand your sound and scale when it’s possible?
+Stylistically, he’s completely different from any singer you’ve worked with before, and him you’re exploring completely new areas.
+Is this something you will and or want to do more in the future?
+I mean, do you always want to expand your sound and scale when it’s possible?

 Tobias Sammet: I’ve always been open to all different sorts of musical styles.
 I’ve never been a huge fan of grunting and growling.

 Tobias Sammet: Yeah.
-That type of– to me it’s always been a very cheap effect for bands who were not successful on their quest for a singer [laughter].
+To me, that type of– it’s always been a very cheap effect for bands who were not successful on their quest for a singer [laughter].

 I was thinking about Shagrath singing the “evil” side.